Brewers vs. Astros Player Props Betting Odds

 Yelich Stats

-- Yelich has 43 hits with five doubles, seven home runs, 17 walks and 24 RBI.
-He's also stolen 10 bases.
+- Yelich has five doubles, seven home runs, 18 walks and 24 RBI (44 total hits).
+He's also swiped 10 bases.

-- Yelich will look for his fourth straight game with a hit in this matchup.
-In his last five games he is batting .222 with a double, a walk and an RBI.
+- Yelich has hit safely in four games in a row.
+In his last five games he is hitting .263 with a double, a walk and an RBI.

 Yelich Recent Games